 If you have an inquisitive mind, are introspective and love to investigate the unknown, you may want to take the first step towards this career path by studying GCSE Biology.

 This GCSE course has been created to inspire and challenge students of all abilities.
 It aims to help you to develop your curiosity about the natural world.
 Giving you an insight into how science works and an appreciation for the ways it is relevant to your everyday life.

 You will study a broad range of subjects, designed to demonstrate your understanding, application and analysis of scientific ideas, techniques and procedures.
-There will be two paper assessments held in January:
+There will be two paper assessments held in May/June: